-You may have heard that parrots consider you to be family.
+You may have heard that parrots consider you family.
 This isn’t an exaggeration.
 Parrots include humans in their social structure, just like they would any other bird.

-Unfortunately, this causes trouble when there is another bird in the house.
-If your bird considers itself to be at the top of the food chain, it will start telling you which birds you can and can’t interact with.
+Unfortunately, this causes trouble when there’s another bird in the house.
+If your parrot considers itself to be at the top of the food chain, it will start telling you which birds you can and can’t interact with.
 If the parrot believes any other bird threatens the bond it has with you, it will let you know.
 Sometimes, this is with aggression.

-The reverse can happen too.
+The reverse can happen, too.
 A new bird may arrive, and the parrot will form a pair bond with it.
 If so, say goodbye to your title as the parrot’s favorite person.
-It might get jealous whenever you interact with the new bird and attack you.
-It doesn’t matter how close you were, once upon a time.
+It may get jealous whenever you interact with the new bird and attack you.

 Of course, just because you understand the behavior doesn’t mean you need to tolerate it.
-Here are ways to deal with – and correct – a jealous parrot.
+Here are ways to deal with a jealous parrot’s behavior:

 Keep The Cage Closed

-If you have visitors over, but the parrot hasn’t met them before, make sure the cage is closed.
-Do not let the bird out until the parrot feels comfortable around the new people.
+If you have visitors, but the parrot hasn’t met them, ensure the cage is closed.
+Don’t let the parrot out until it feels comfortable around the new people.
 Depending on how friendly your parrot is, this might take a few visits.

-Use this same method with birds by keeping them in locked, separate cages.
+Use this same method with parrots by keeping them in locked, separate cages.
 Don’t give them physical contact until they’ve grown accustomed to each other.

 Give Your Partner Responsibilities

 You can teach your parrot to bond with the person it’s jealous of.
-This can be done by allowing your partner to care for the bird.
-Give the person a few responsibilities, so the parrot can also learn to trust and value that person.
+This can be done by allowing your partner to care for it.
+Give the person a few responsibilities, so the parrot can learn to trust and value that person.

 Train It To Respect You

-Teach your parrot that you are the one who chooses who to hang out with.
+Teach your parrot that you are the one who chooses who to spend time with.
 Parrots get jealous if they believe they have a claim over you.
 That attitude disappears when you establish yourself as the leader.

-Parrot jealousy is not only possible – it’s perfectly natural.
+Parrot jealousy is perfectly natural.
 The more attached and dependent the parrot is on you, the more these feelings will manifest.
-Just be sure to patiently and firmly correct the bird.
+Firmly correct your parrot.
 With time, it will learn to calm down and behave.